JacquesIversen/pp5-react/README.md

 - **Profile Page:**
   - As a user, I can view other users’ profiles to learn more about their car-related posts and experiences, fostering a sense of community.
-- **Most Followed Profiles:**
-  - As a user, I can see a list of the most followed profiles, enabling me to discover popular contributors and their valuable insights.
 - **View User Data:**
-  - As a user, I can access information about other users, including the number of posts, followers, and users followed, allowing me to better understand their contributions.
+  - As a user, I can access information about other users, including the number of posts, allowing me to better understand their contributions.
-- **Follow/Unfollow a User:**
-  - As a logged-in user, I can follow and unfollow other users, enabling me to curate my feed and engage with specific individuals.
 - **View All Posts by a Specific User:**
   - As a user, I can view all posts by a specific user, helping me catch up on their latest contributions and decide whether to follow them.
 - **Update Username and Password:**